Large AI Model-Based Semantic Communications: Introduction

 \section{Introduction}

-Semantic communication (SC), as a new intelligent paradigm, has recently received much attention.
-It is expected to contribute to various applications such as metaverse, mixed reality (MR), and the Internet of Everything (IoE) \cite{niu2022paradigm}.
-Unlike traditional communication methods, which focused on ensuring the accuracy of transmitted bits or symbols, SC prioritizes delivering the intended meaning with minimal data.
-Typically, the SC system comprises the following components: \begin{itemize} \item {\it{Semantic encoder}}: The semantic encoder extracts semantic information from the original data and encodes the these features into semantic features, thus understanding the meanings of data and reducing the scale of the transmitted information from the semantic level.
+Semantic communication (SC) has recently received much attention as a new intelligent paradigm.
+It is expected to contribute to various applications such as metaverse, mixed reality (MR), and the Internet of Everything (IoE) \cite{chen2023big}.
+Unlike traditional communication methods, which focus on ensuring the accuracy of transmitted bits or symbols, SC prioritizes delivering the intended meaning with minimal data.
+Typically, as shown in Fig. \ref{fig:KBs}, the traditional SC system comprises the following components: \begin{itemize} \item {\it{Semantic encoder}}: The semantic encoder extracts semantic information from the original data and encodes these characteristics into semantic features, thus understanding the meanings of data and reducing the scale of the transmitted information from the semantic level.

-\item {\it{Channel encoder}}: To ensure data transmitted on the physical channel, the semantic features should be encoded and modulated by the channel encoder to combat channel impairments and improve the robustness.
+\item {\it{Channel encoder}}: The semantic features could be encoded and modulated by the channel encoder to combat channel impairments and improve robustness, which can ensure data is effectively transmitted on the wireless physical channel.

 \item {\it{Channel decoder}}: The channel decoder is used to demodulate and decode the received signal and obtain the transmitted semantic features before the original data are recovered.